sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

 - **Identify the Context**:
   Example: “I need a coding exercise for beginners in Python,” or “I want a prompt to teach Python dictionaries.”
 - **Pinpoint the Format/Scope**:
-  Do you need an open-ended question, a multi-step coding project, or a short script?
+  Do you need a multi-step coding project, or a short script?
 - **Determine the Tone**:
   Formal, casual, technical, or fun?